TheRealGoodLivin/spDocumentLibraryDownloadButton/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# spDocumentLibraryDownloadButton
+# Document Library Download Button
 Used to display a download button for legacy SharePoint Document Library Pages.

 # Notes
- > - Purely written with HTML, CSS, and Javascript.
+ > Purely written with HTML, CSS, and Javascript.
- > - Uses images that can be found within SharePoint Sprites.
+ > Uses images that can be found within SharePoint Sprites.
- > - This will only show a download button on files and not folders.
+ > This will only show a download button on files and not folders.
- > - MUST USE DIRECTLY WITH THE DOCUMENT LIBRARY.
+ > Two Versions.
+ > - spDocumentLibraryDownloadButton: Used for direct use with your document library page.
+ > - spDocumentLibraryDownloadButtonSelective: Used for setting the download button to specific library that can be found on your page.

 ## How To Use
 In SharePoint, the best place to store a .js file is within your Site Assets (Document Library) folder within your Site.
 You can use link the text file via a Content Editor or even place it in a Script Editor on the Document Library page itself.